-That is, the content is too short, does not guarantee the quality, needs improvement.
+That is, the content is too short, does not guarantee quality, and needs improvement.
 Unless the number from the home page is low, it’s not a big deal.

-Note: The word count in Screaming Frog is based on the number of words in the code, so it will count all the words of the menu bar, sidebar, footer … on the website.
+Note: The word count in Screaming Frog is based on the number of words in the code, so it will count all the words on the menu bar, sidebar, footer … on website.

 Therefore for article quality content unique 800 words or more, the word count must be over 1000 words.

 However, you also need to consider the user intent because not all websites need the content too long.